jamburs/LKCM_HOPS_Plots/README.md

 This project was made as a general workflow across google cloud API, Monday.com and its API, and github, to host automatically generated images.
-This repository serves to simply host images that I upload via a python script.
+This repository serves to simply host images.

 The other part of this project (once completed and removed of company-sensitive information) will be uploaded in another repository aptly named.